raspibolt/raspibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

   /Applications/Electrum.app/Contents/MacOS/run_electrum -1 -s ab...yz.onion:50002:s -p socks5:localhost:9050
   ```

-After creating opening a wallet or creating a new one, Electrum will indicate an active connection to a Tor server with a blue dot in the bottom right corner of the screen.
+After opening a wallet or creating a new one, Electrum will indicate an active connection to a Tor server with a blue dot in the bottom right corner of the screen.

 ![Electrum Wallet Tor](../../../images/electrum-wallet-tor.PNG)